mosse-security/mcsi-library/docs/ways-of-working/critical-reading.md

 ### Technique 2.4: Library of Ideas

 When reading a book, extract all of the thinker's ideas.
-The following images shows some of the ideas that Dr. Carl Rogers developes in his essay Empathic: An Unappreciated Way of Being.
+The following images shows some of the ideas that Dr. Carl Rogers develops in his essay Empathic: An Unappreciated Way of Being.

 ```{thumbnail} ../images/ways-of-working/library-of-ideas-1.png
 :alt: Annotating PDF Files